4. The ways in which God’s almightiness and wisdom are primarily revealed

 Excerpted from “You Should Know How the Whole of Humanity Has Developed to the Present Day” in The Word Appears in the Flesh

 Today, God has returned to the world to do His work.
-His first stop is the grand assemblage of dictatorial rulers: China, the staunch bastion of atheism.
+His first stop is the exemplar of dictatorial rulership: China, the staunch bastion of atheism.
 God has gained a group of people by His wisdom and power.
 During this period, He has been hunted by China’s ruling party by every means and subjected to great suffering, with no place to rest His head, unable to find shelter.
 Despite this, God still continues the work He intends to do: He utters His voice and spreads the gospel.
 None can fathom the almightiness of God.
 In China, a country that regards God as an enemy, God has never ceased His work.
-Instead, more people have accepted His work and word, for God does all He can to save each and every member of mankind to the greatest extent possible.
+Instead, more people have accepted His work and word, for God saves each and every member of mankind to the greatest extent possible.
 We trust that no country or power can stand in the way of what God wishes to achieve.
 Those who obstruct God’s work, resist the word of God and disturb and impair the plan of God shall ultimately be punished by God.
 He who defies the work of God shall be sent to hell; any country that defies the work of God shall be destroyed; any nation that rises up to oppose the work of God shall be wiped from this earth and shall cease to exist.
 I urge the people of all nations, of all countries, and even of all industries to listen to the voice of God, to behold the work of God and to pay attention to the fate of mankind, in order to make God the most holy, the most honorable, the highest, and the only object of worship among mankind, and to allow the whole of mankind to live under the blessing of God, just as the descendants of Abraham lived under the promise of Jehovah, and just as Adam and Eve, whom God created first, lived in the Garden of Eden.

 The work of God surges onward like a mighty wave.
 No one can detain Him, and no one can halt His march.
 Only those who listen carefully to His words, and who seek and thirst for Him, can follow His footsteps and receive His promise.
 Those who do not shall be subjected to overwhelming disaster and well-deserved punishment.